Régie des rentes du Québec

 Cash payments (refunds) from a simplified pension plan (SIPP)

-In some situations, a member is entitled to a cash payment, that is, a refund.
-All refunds are taxable.
-However, the member can defer taxes if he or she has a cash payment deposited directly in an RRSP or a registered retirement income fund (RRIF).
+In some situations, a member is entitled to a cash payment (refund).
+All refunds are subject to income tax.
+However, income taxes can be deferred if the amounts can be transferred directly to an RRSP or a registered retirement income fund (RRIF).
+For details, consult the Canada Revenue Agency This link will open in a new window..

 Disability that reduces life expectancy

-If a physician certifies that the member has a physical or mental disability that reduces life expectancy, he or she can obtain a refund, even if active membership has not ended.
-A refund of amounts credited to the locked-in and not locked-in accounts can be made in one or several payments.
+If a physician certifies that the member is disabled due to a physical or mental condition that reduces his or her life expectancy, he or she can obtain a lump-sum payment of amounts credited to his or her locked-in and not locked-in accounts.
+The refund must be made within 60 days following the date on which the application is filed.

 Contributions that exceed taxation limits

 The member will receive a refund of the portion of the contributions credited to the locked-in and not locked-in accounts that exceeds the maximum allowed under taxation rules.
-Once the financial institution sees that the contributions exceed the limits, a refund will be made to the member.
-No application is required.
-Such refunds are taxable and cannot be directly deposited in an RRSP to defer taxes.
+Once the financial institution sees that the contributions exceed the maximum, a refund will be made to the member.
+It is not necessary to file an application.
+Such refunds are taxable and cannot be transferred directly to an RRSP to defer taxes.
+For details, consult the Canada Revenue Agency This link will open in a new window..

 Locked-in account